PiSupply/PaPiRus/README.md

 ```

 ### Tips for using images
-The PaPiRus can only display Bitmap images (.BMP) in black and white (2 bit colour).
+The PaPiRus can only display Bitmap images (.BMP) in black and white (1 bit colour).
+If you pass an image to PaPiRus that is not a 1 Bit Bitmap, it will automatically be converted to this by the software.
+However, for best results and higher image quality we would recommend that you convert the image to a 1 Bit Bitmap before pushing to the PaPiRus screen using GIMP or Photoshop or similar photo editing tools.

 Use the following screen resolutions:
 ```